alibaba/graph-learn/docs/gsl_en.md

 <a name="TUTVl"></a>
 # 1. Introduction
 There has been a well-developed programming paradigm since Graph Neural Network (GNN) was introduced.
-There are two stage of GNN model development, which are graph data processing and building neural network by Deep Learning framework like Tensorflow and Pytorch.
-How to design and implement the pattern of accessing graph data efficiently and effectively has become the focus of Graph Learn.<br />
+Developing a GNN model contains two parts: graph data processing and neural network training.
+There are matured Deep Learning framework such as Tensorflow and Pytorch for neural network training.
+Therefore, how to express and implement graph data processing easily and efficiently, and how to work with the DL frameworks are the focuses of Graphlearn.<br />
-<br />In reality, sampling is necessary due to large scale of graphs.
+<br />In reality, sampling is necessary due to the sheer scale of graphs.
 There are several graph sampling techniques:

-- Traversal based sampling, the process of visiting (checking and/or updating) each vertex in a graph
+- Traversal based sampling, the process of visiting (checking and/or updating) each vertex in a graph !!!!!!!!!!!!!!!!!!!!
-- Neighborhood/Subgraph sampling, obtain the Nth neighbors or generate a subgraph from vertices for training sets
+- Neighborhood/Subgraph sampling which obtains the Nth neighbors or generates a subgraph from vertices for training sets
-- Negative sampling, the opposite of Neighborhood sampling, is usually used to generate negative samples in unsupervised learning
+- Negative sampling, the opposite of Neighborhood sampling which is usually used to generate negative samples in unsupervised learning

 <br />So we created the Graph Sampling Language (GSL) which is an interface of above sampling techniques.
 Developers can describe the GNN data stream by using GSL.
-For example, in the "customer clicks a product" use case, developer can sample 64 users randomly and sample 10 relative products for each user based on the weight of the edge.
+For example, in the "customer clicks a product" use case, developers can sample 64 users randomly and sample 10 relative products for each user based on the weight of the edge.

 ```python
 g.V("user").batch(64).outV("click").sample(10).by("edge_weight")